me-steven/takehome-todoapp/README.md

 UUID stands for Universal Unique IDentifier.
 It is a standardized format that all but guarantees that something will have a totally unique id for whatever you are working on.
 We will only start seeing duplicate keys in about 2 decades and unless you are using 2^122 entries in your database, none of them should occur in your projects.
 So for unique tasks I decided that I would go for UUID.
 The standard is to use a 'SERIAL' id which is really just an integer that increments for every entry added to a database.
 SERIAL would be sufficient for this use case but I wasn't very satisfied with it and wanted to implement UUID.

 EpochTime is simply the milliseconds since time began at Midnight, January 1st, 1970.
 At least that's when computers think that's when time started.
-I added it in case it would be helpful for any future debugging and in case I wanted to add a composite key to my database but in the project's final form it's mostly vestigial.
+I added it in case it would be helpful for any future debugging and in case I wanted to add a composite key to my database but in the project's final form it's mostly vestigial and serves as a way to look up the creation date of the task.